-However, the development of audio editing has been significantly hindered by the lack of high-quality paired datasets—an issue also observed in the vision domain.
-Constructing supervised audio editing datasets is particularly difficult: unlike text-to-audio data, naturally occurring audio pairs that reflect specific editing operations are virtually nonexistent.
-Manual collection is often prohibitively expensive or infeasible—especially for scenarios like replacing gunshots in a crowd with thunder while preserving alignment.
-As a result, most existing methods adopt training-free approaches based on generative diffusion models\citep{ho2020denoising, song2020denoising} and inversion techniques\citep{song2020denoising, mokady2023null, wu2023latent, huberman2024edit}.
-These methods repurpose the generation and cross-modal alignment capabilities of pretrained TTA models, steering generation toward desired edits by adjusting prompts or conditioning signals\citep{paissan2023audio, xu2024prompt, zhang2024musicmagus, manor2024zero, jia2025audioeditor, liu2024medic, tsai2024audio}.
+Currently, the development of audio editing has been significantly hindered by the lack of high-quality paired datasets.
+This has also been observed in the image editing domain.
+Constructing supervised audio editing datasets is particularly difficult.
+Unlike TTA data, naturally occurring audio pairs that reflect specific editing operations are virtually nonexistent.
+Manual collection is often prohibitively expensive or infeasible, especially for scenarios like replacing gunshots in a crowd with thunder while preserving alignment.
+As a result, most existing methods adopt training-free approaches based on generative diffusion models~\cite{ho2020denoising,song2020denoising} and inversion techniques~\cite{song2020denoising,mokady2023null,wu2023latent,huberman2024edit}.
+These methods repurpose the generation and cross-modal alignment capabilities of pretrained TTA models, steering generation toward desired edits by adjusting prompts or conditioning signals~\cite{paissan2023audio,xu2024prompt,zhang2024musicmagus,manor2024zero,jia2025audioeditor,liu2024medic,tsai2024audio}.
 However, they heavily depend on the underlying TTA model and often lack robustness due to the absence of task-specific supervision.